Ikaer/NetCoreTypescriptReact/README.md

     npm install

-build will restore libman packages (react/reactdom/requirejs).
+To restore libman packages (react/reactdom/requirejs), right click on libman.json in visual studio then "Restore client-side libraries"

 build will create the javascript files from tsx files in wwwroot